 Recently, a jury in Oakland, California awarded 35-year-old Christina Prudencio $26.5 million for pain and suffering, plus another $100,000 in punitive damages in her talcum powder lawsuit against Johnson & Johnson.
+There has also been a $2 billion verdict that has made it past the appellate process.

 In this post, we will take a brief look at the story behind the talcum powder litigation and discuss the details of the case that resulted in this recent verdict.
 First, let’s get you updated on the very latest in the baby powder lawsuits.